 The council is able to recover the costs incurred in serving certain notices and orders under Part 1 of the Housing Act.
 The current charges and fees are as follows:

 10.1 Service of Notice:

-A charge of £250 is levied on the service of all Housing Act Notices (excluding Housing Hazard Awareness Notices).
+A charge is levied on the service of all Housing Act Notices (excluding Housing Hazard Awareness Notices) as set out below.
+The charges as at 1 April 2017 are: